githuburger/JIT-DCK/README.md

 ### 📊 RQ2: How effective is our JIT-DCK model in JIT defect localization?
 Does it demonstrate greater cost-effectiveness when compared with the most advanced defect localization methods?

-Step 1: Train and evaluate our ITDC and JIT-Smart in the JIT-DL task.
+Step 1: Train and evaluate our JIT-DCK and JIT-Smart in the JIT-DL task.
   ```shell
 sh train_jitdck.sh
 sh train_jitsmart.sh